au-bio-bootcamp/au-bio-bootcamp.github.io/homework.md

 * You’ll likely be able to find many more out there (Google is your friend!) in addition to resources on Linux mainstays such as `grep`, `awk`, `sed` and shell scripting, all of which we will be using during the Bootcamp.

-Tip: many UNIX commands have incredibly complicated options, don’t let that stop you from learning and understanding their simplest use case.
+Tip: many Unix commands have incredibly complicated options, don’t let that stop you from learning and understanding their simplest use case.

 * If available, read through Chapters 4 and 5 of the Haddock and Dunn textbook.
 Following that, go through the online tutorial at this link: [http://www.ee.surrey.ac.uk/Teaching/Unix/unix0.html](http://www.ee.surrey.ac.uk/Teaching/Unix/unix0.html).
 Complete sections 1-6 and 8.
 Skip over the “quota” command at the start of section 6 as well as sections 8.5 and 8.6 as they are not that relevant at this point.